 - Or choose to trade via the option market

-- Within the option market there are call options and put options.
+- Within the options market, there are call options and put options.

 - You can also do a combination of call and put options to create a synthetic bullish trade

-For example, if I’m extremely bullish on a stock from 1 year perspective then I’m better off doing a delivery trade.
-However if I’m out rightly bullish on the stock from a short term perspective (say 1 week) then I’d rather choose a futures instrument to trade.
+For example, if I’m extremely bullish on the stock from a 1-year prospective then I’m better off doing a delivery trade.
+However, if I’m out rightly bullish on the stock from a short term perspective (say 1 week) then I’d rather choose a futures instrument to trade.

 If I’m bullish with constraints attached (example – I’m expecting the markets to bounce because of a great budget announcement, but I don’t want to risk much) then it would be prudent to choose an options instrument.